 Attallah College of Educational Studies Distinguished Professor in Critical Studies Dr. Peter McLaren and Professor Suzanne SooHoo have edited a book that will be released soon.
 Radical Imagine-Nation: Public Pedagogy & Praxis provides a platform for critical educators, public intellectuals and activists from all over the world to promote, share and discuss various new issues and developments in critical education and social movements.

 The book engages dialogically with critical scholarship and activist work in accessible ways that serve the common good.
 Radical Imagine-Nation serves as a meeting place for progressive educators— from scholars and practitioners to community activists and other cultural workers.
-It constitutes a space where critical theorists, community activists, internationalists and Freirean educators present new ideas for creating social relations of equality and social justice.
+It constitutes a space where critical theorists, community activists, internationalists and Freirean educators present new ideas for creating social relations.

 Attallah College of Educational Studies Professor and Assistant Dean of Research, Scot Danforth, has published a new book titled Becoming a Great Inclusive Educator.
 This Second Edition offers educators the guidance and resources to become great inclusive educators by engaging in a powerful process of personal and professional transformation.
 Inclusive education continues to grow in popularity and acceptance in the United States.
 But most teachers, both general and special educators, are poorly prepared to be successful in inclusive classrooms and schools.